GSTAR44/Certacablock/CONTRIBUTING.md

 # Contributing to Certacablock

-Thanks for your interest in contributing to Certacablock!
+Thanks for your interest in contributing to Certacablock :)

 ## How to Contribute